-The mp-Highdriver is a small, easy to use driving circuit developed for the micropumps of the mp6-series.
-The mp-Highdriver4 can drive up to four pumps simultaneously.
+The mp-Highdriver is a small, easy to use driving circuit developed for the micropumps of the mp6-series especially the mp-Highdriver4 as it can drive up to four mp6 pumps simultaneously.
 It generates amplitudes up to 250 Vpp from a 3-5 V DC supply.

-Its low power consumption makes it ideal for battery or solar powered devices.
+Its low power consumption makes it ideal for battery powered handheld devices or even solar powered devices.
 The build-in interface allows the user to adapt frequency, amplitude and signal-shape to its application by the use of a few additional components or a microcontroller.